yluan-seu/SV2A_propagation/README.md

-The example code SV2A_propagation_simulation.Rmd with simulated data can be run to replicate the major analyses of the manuscript.
+The code SV2A_propagation_simulation.Rmd with simulated data and processed can be run to replicate the major analyses of the article:
+Luan et al., Synaptic loss pattern is constrained by brain connectome and modulated by phosphorylated tau in Alzheimer’s disease

 System requirements:
 MacOS or windows workstation running RStudio